Algorave/guidelines/README_en.md

 Algorave is not 'the future of dance music', we're just trying things out as part of a much longer history.

 **Diversity in lineups and audiences** -
 Try to have a diverse lineup, thinking about e.g. gender, ethnicity, class, age, belief/non-belief, and education.
 A diverse lineup creates a diverse audience which leads to a diverse community, and is beneficial to all.
 Additionally it is also nice to see a range of different technologies and approaches to keep things moving.
+To further support inclusivity in audiences, algorave events should consider affordability: for example, by providing transparent 'pay-what-you-can-afford' pricing options.

 It’s best to focus on diversity right from the start.
 Once people get the impression of e.g. a boys’ club it’s hard to shake that off..
 Plus we’re fighting against heavy biases in both club and tech culture… Look to create a new space from day one.